2000W (2kW) Low Frequency Hard Wired 12V Inverter Charger - 240V 50HZ

 What can you power from it?

 The unit comes has a continuous power output of 2000W.
 This means in theory it can run any mains appliance up to that power.
-For example, if you had a have dryer rated at 1000W, it would power it.
+For example, if you had a hair dryer rated at 1000W, it would power it.
 However, if you have a mains heater that was 3000W, it wouldn't.

 The operating time of the inverter is determined by the size and type of battery you use, but more specifically it is determined by how much power you draw.
 Follow the below steps to roughly calculate the battery capacity you may use (this is the same for any 12V inverters, not just ours) -